incubyte/incubyte.github.io/content/blog/codescene-refactoring.md

 {{< figure src="/images/2023/codescene_refactoring/refactor_gif.gif" >}}

-Now let’s look at the new code health rating.
+Now if you look at the new code health rating:

 {{< figure src="/images/2023/codescene_refactoring/final.png" >}}